-Dinosaur Gardens: 80 Years as One of America’s Favorite Roadside Attractions
+Dinosaur Gardens: Over 80 Years as One of America’s Favorite Roadside Attractions

 What is considered one of America’s last great roadside attractions, Dinosaur Gardens offers a prehistoric walk through time.
 A T-Rex stomps through the pine trees, a family attempts to secure a wooly mammoth for dinner, and you can almost feel the breath of a triceratops as it stands stoically along a secluded forest trail.